rubystarashe/nuxt-vuex-localstorage/README.md

 }
 ```
 In this case, sessionStorage is used like localStorage and does not removed when the window is closed.
+For some security issues and reduced network costs, cookie information is managed only when the site is loaded or terminated, and emptied when the site is in use.

 # Debugging mode